sanderveldhuis/glidelite/doc/ipc.md

 ## Subscribe, unsubscribe, and publish

 Publish messages are transmitted asynchronous to all endpoints which are subscribed to that message name.
-The latest published message for each message name is cached and transmitted to endpoints which are subscribed later in time.
-Therefor publish messages are always guaranteed to be delivered.
+GlideLite caches the latest published message for each message name and will deliver that cached latest message to endpoints that subscribe later.
+Therefore publish messages are always guaranteed to be delivered.

 ```typescript
 import { ipc } from 'glidelite';